GiorgosKoulouris/AWS-BatchUpdateDrsTemplates/README.md

 **NOTE:** If the *--workbook-path* option is omitted, the default XLS file path is *./DRS_Templates.xlsx*

 ### Parse the information related with the replicated instances

+**NOTE:** This step is optional, however executing this and updating the XLS doc is useful to compare PROD and DR configurations side-by-side.

 On the Prod Account/Region, make sure that the latest version of the XLS document is available.
 Create a file named *parse-ec2-info.py* and paste the content of the corresponding file.
 Then execute the script.

 ```bash